Ali Raza

 (Surah As-Saffat - 102)

 Both father and son were willing to sacrifice Ismail's life, but Shaytan tried to stop them.
-In the story of Sacrifice of Ibrahim (AS) said no to Shaytan three times.
+In the story of the Sacrifice of Ibrahim (AS) said no to Shaytan three times.
 But Shaytan continuously tried to harm them.

 Each time, Shaytan tried to convince them that Ibrahim was committing a terrible crime, but they affirmed their obedience to Allah.
 They all had stoned Shaytan in rejection of his temptations.